 We stayed in Blackwater Falls State Park Lodge, which was in the middle of the forest and mountains.
 There were a couple trails that started right from the lodge!
 The back of the building even overlooked a canyon, so you could walk right outside and admire the morning fog hovering over the treetops.

-The lodge wasn’t anything fancy and was a bit older, but they closed for renovations shortly after and won’t reopen until November 2021.
+The lodge wasn’t anything fancy and was a bit older, but they closed for renovations shortly after and it’s probably nicer now.
 They did have a nice rec room, common space, and dining room.
 Food wasn’t included in the stay, but the prices were pretty reasonable for a hotel restaurant and portion sizes were generous (though I wish there were more veggie-friendly options—more about that later).

-While the lodge is currently closed, there are other accommodation options in Blackwater Falls State Park, including cabins, campsites, and Tentrr sites (kind of like glamping, but more focused on function than aesthetics).
+There are also other accommodation options in Blackwater Falls State Park, including cabins, campsites, and Tentrr sites (kind of like glamping, but more focused on function than aesthetics).
 If you only have a weekend, I’d recommend staying in the park and exploring the trails nearby, though you could definitely add in a day trip to another area.

 Another popular place to stay is the Canaan Valley Resort, which may be a better choice if you’re planning to explore further within Monongahela.
 It is a bit pricier since it’s a ski resort (~$170/night), but it does seem like a nicer place to stay, and even offers a pool and fitness center.
 You can also opt to stay in cabins and cottages, or at a campsite.